J4CKR3D/statistics_blog/homework02.md

 ### 6_R.

-The *Online* version of the arithmetic mean, is based on the concept of data stream; A *data stream* is a continuous stream of data which is manipulated and processed to obtain a certain result and the items in the data stream aren't stored in memory, the only thing that will be stored is the computation result and it will be continuously updated until the end of the data stream.
+The *Online* version of the arithmetic mean, is based on the concept of data stream; A *data stream* is a continuous stream of data which is manipulated and processed to obtain a certain result and the items in the data stream aren't stored in memory, the only thing that will be stored is the computation result and it will be continuously updated until the end of the data stream that can be finite or infinite.
 We can define the well known concept of arithmetic mean as:

 $$
 \frac{1}{n}\sum_{i=1}^n a_i